 What is Integration Testing?
 Definition, Tools, and Examples

-Among the 4 major software testing types – unit testing, integration testing, system testing, and acceptance testing, integration testing holds an inevitable place in the testing lifecycle.
+Among the major software testing types – unit testing, functional testing, integration testing (all-pairs testing), system testing, and acceptance testing, integration testing holds an inevitable place in the testing phase of the software development life cycle.
 This is because it validates the integrity of the whole application before the rigorous system testing.

-According to a study, poor testing quality costs software organizations a whopping $2.8 trillion US dollars.
+According to a study, poor quality assurance and quality control strategy cost software organizations a whopping $2.8 trillion US dollars.
 But, the actual cost is far greater than monetary loss.
-As per Smallbiztrends, 88% of smartphone applications are deleted by the user once they encounter a software glitch.
+As per DotComInfoway, 62% of people tend to uninstall an app when they experience an app crash, freeze, or software error.
 In order to avoid such monetary loss, organizations stress more on their software testing process.